karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-03-12, Wednesday

-* 0.25h: Created a unit test for `EmbeddedServer`, and then commented it out, once I realized I wouldn't be able to run it (requires Java 7).
+* 0.15h: Created a unit test for `EmbeddedServer`, and then commented it out, once I realized I wouldn't be able to run it (requires Java 7).
+* 0.15h: Committed a bunch of little things, but not the "Hello World" sample itself.
+Still need tests for it.
+* 2.0h: Replaced my "Hello World" sample with the more useful `InfoController` and view.
+Created ITs for the controller.
+    * No ITs for the views itself (yet).
+    * Committed this and closed [Issue #18](https://github.com/karlmdavis/rps-tourney/issues/18).